moonshine-software/doc/en/advanced/moonshine-json-response.md

 }
 ```

-In the following example, the value `Content` will be inserted into the selector `#my-selector`
+In the following example, the value `Content` will be inserted into the selector `#my-selector`.

 ```php
 ActionButton::make('Button Label', '/endpoint')->async(selector: '#my-selector')